 Hummingbird Loop Trailhead: Northwest Trailhead (the first trailhead that you come to while traveling down Foxton Road is the best access for the Reynolds Park – Hummingbird Loop) Activities: Hiking, Camping, Mountain Biking Closest City / Town: Conifer, Colorado Driving Directions: Take U.S. Highway 285 south out of Denver.
 Take a left (south) on Foxton Road.
 Drive 5.5 miles down Foxton Road; park in the parking lot on your right (south).
 Hiking Distance: 2.0 miles (roundtrip) Description: Reynolds Park is one of our favorite hiking destinations because of its close proximity to Denver and its little known, little hiked, and well maintained trails.
 Josh, one of the website authors, used to work for Jeffco Open Space; that’s how he became so familiar with Jeffco Parks.
 Camping is available during the summer at the small Idylease Campground, however, advance reservations are required.
 As a side note, Jefferson County Open Space supplies paper maps at each of its major trailheads — be sure to grab a map before you begin your trek.
 From the trailhead, cross the small creek to the west, jump onto the Songbird Trail, and hike to the southeast.
 Follow the Songbird Trail for .5 miles, until you eventually reach […]

-Trailhead: Mount Vernon Trailhead at Matthews Winters Park Activities: Hiking, Mountain Biking, Bouldering Closest City / Town: Morrison, Colorado (Denver) Driving Directions: Take I-70 to the Morrison Exit (Exit 259); Get off on the Morrison Exit, and then hang a left and head south (if you’re coming from Denver); Go south on Colorado Highway 26 approximately 0.1 mile and turn at the park entrance.
+***Please note that The Colorado Hiker is no longer being updated.
+For current information on this trail and other Colorado tips, please visit Nomad Colorado.
+You can find specific information on this trail by visiting the Matthews/Winters page on Nomad Colorado.*** Trailhead: Mount Vernon Trailhead at Matthews Winters Park Activities: Hiking, Mountain Biking, Bouldering Closest City / Town: Morrison, Colorado (Denver) Driving Directions: Take I-70 to the Morrison Exit (Exit 259); Get off on the Morrison Exit, and then hang a left and head south (if you’re coming from Denver); Go south on Colorado Highway 26 approximately 0.1 mile and turn at the park entrance.
 There is a large parking lot near the entrance, but plan to arrive early – especially on weekends.
 The parking lot tends to fill up in a hurry.
 Hiking Distance: 4.8 Miles (roundtrip) Description: From the parking lot, head south towards the restroom for .3 miles.
 Cross Mt.
 Vernon Creek and take a right, continuing for another .3 miles.
 Keep an eye out to your right for an early homesteading cemetery with tombstones dating back to the mid-1800s.
 Take a right at the second trail junction, following the Red Rocks Trail for another .8 miles.
-This portion of the trail rollercoasters through a series of perennial creek drainages.
-At the third trail junction, hang a right on the Morrison Slide Trail.
-Continue on the Morrison Slide, first climbing and then descending, for another 1.2 miles.
-At the […]
+This portion […]

-Trailhead: Golden Gate Canyon Road Trailhead at Mount Galbraith Activities: Hiking Closest City / Town: Golden, Colorado Driving Directions: From Golden, drive north on State Highway 93.
+***Please note that The Colorado Hiker is no longer being updated.
+For current information on this trail and other Colorado tips, please visit Nomad Colorado.
+You can find specific information on this trail by visiting the Mount Galbraith page on Nomad Colorado.*** Trailhead: Golden Gate Canyon Road Trailhead at Mount Galbraith Activities: Hiking Closest City / Town: Golden, Colorado Driving Directions: From Golden, drive north on State Highway 93.
 Take Golden Gate Canyon Road west approximately 1.5 miles to the parking area and trailhead.
 The parking area is located on the left (south) side of the road.
 Hiking Distance: 4.2 miles roundtrip Description: The main trailhead for Mount Galbraith Park, a Jefferson County Open Space icon, is located at 6,200′ in elevation.
 The hike tops out at 7,200′, so expect to gain 1,000′ in elevation along this trek.
 There is only one trail – Cedar Gulch Trail – that heads out of the Golden Gate Canyon Road Trailhead.
 Follow Cedar Gulch Trail 1.3 miles until you reach an obvious trail junction.
 The Cedar Gulch Trail offers great views of North Table Mountain, South Table Mountain, Golden, Coors Brewing Factory, and Denver.
-When you reach the trail junction, avoid the Nightbird Gulch Trail by taking the Mount Galbraith Loop Trail.
-This loop around the summit of Mount Galbraith is 1.6 miles.
-The southern portion of the loop is very exposed to the sun; be sure to bring adequate sun protection (sunscreen, hat, etc.).
-On […]
+When you reach the trail junction, avoid the Nightbird Gulch Trail by taking […]

 Trailhead: Heritage Square Parking Lot Activities: Hiking, Mountain Biking Closest City / Town: Golden, Colorado (Denver) Driving Directions: Take I-70 to the Morrison Exit (Exit 259); Get off on the Morrison Exit, and then hang a right (north); East access is on the northeast corner of the Heritage Square parking lot; The trailhead is well signed.
 Hiking Distance: 5.6 Miles (roundtrip) Description: The Enchanted Forest Loop in Jefferson County’s Apex Park is probably the least used route in the open space – especially during the winter months.
 This route closely parallels the old Apex and Gregory Wagon Road.
 The route is relatively gentle.
 From the Heritage Square Trailhead, hike 2.5 miles up the Apex Trail.
 This trail is well delineated and should not be difficult to follow.
 Once you reach the top (west end) of Apex Park, hang a left (heading south) on the Enchanted Mesa Trail.
 Follow the Enchanted Mesa Trail for 1.3 miles; you’ll eventually run back into the Apex Trail.
 Hang a right (east) on the Apex Trail, following it back down to the parking lot.
 Worth Noting: Apex Park is full to the brim with historical value.
 The Apex and Gregory Wagon Road was carved through Apex Gulch […]